-- 1. If a student fails COMLEX USA Level 1 for a second time, he/she will be removed from rotations and must petition the SPG Committee for permission to take the exam for a third time. - 2.
+- 1. If a student fails COMLEX USA Level 1 for a second time, they will be removed from rotations and must petition the SPG Committee for permission to take the exam for a third time. - 2.
+The student will be required to enroll in a commercial board preparation course and maintain weekly contact with the Board Review Team.
+Failure to comply with this requirement could result in dismissal. - 3.
 The student will be off schedule until a passing score is obtained.
-This time off is counted towards length of time to complete the DO degree. - 3.
-Since a student who fails is not making satisfactory academic progress, financial aid will be suspended until the student returns to rotations after passing COMLEX-USA Level 1. - 4.
-Students will be placed back on rotations as soon as possible following their -successful passing of the COMLEX-USA Level 1 examination. - 5.
-The student will be required to enroll in a commercial board preparation course and maintain weekly contact with the Board Review Team.
-Failure to comply with this requirement could result in dismissal.
+This time off is counted towards length of time to complete the DO degree. - 4.
+Since a student who fails is not making satisfactory academic progress, financial aid will be suspended until the student returns to rotations after passing COMLEX-USA Level 1. - 5.
+Students will be placed back on rotations as soon as possible following their successful passing of the COMLEX-USA Level 1 examination.